Robert Burton: Family and grammar school

 Robert Burton was born on 8 February 1577, to Ralph Burton (1547–1619) and his wife, Dorothy (née Faunt; 1560–1629), in Lindley, Leicestershire.
-Burton believed himself to have been conceived on 9 PM on 25 May 1576, a time he often used in his astrological calculations.
-He was the second of four sons and fourth of ten children; his elder brother, William, is the only member of the family for whom we know more than minor biographical details, as he later became a noted antiquarian and topographer.
+Burton believed himself to have been conceived on 9 PM on 25 May 1576, a fact he often used in his astrological calculations.
+He was the second of four sons and fourth of ten children; his elder brother, William, is the only other member of the family for whom we know more than minor biographical details, as he later became a noted antiquarian and topographer.
 Both his parents' families were members of the landed gentry, with the Burtons from an old, if undistinguished, pedigree.
 Robert may have inherited his medical interest; in the Anatomy, he writes of his mother's "excellent skill in chirurgery".
 William states a member of their mother's family, Anthony Faunt, was said to have died from "the passion of melancholy", and speaks fondly the family's maternal relation to Arthur Faunt, a Jesuit controversialist and uncle to William and Robert.

 Burton probably attended two grammar schools, the King Edward VI Grammar School, Nuneaton and Bishop Vesey's Grammar School, Sutton Coldfield.
 Burton wrote in the Anatomy that students "think no slavery in the world (as once I did myself) like to that of a Grammar Scholar", which some writers have taken as suggestion that he was an unhappy schoolboy.
 More modern biographers, such as R. L. Nochimson and Michael O'Connell, have regarded it as Burton merely presenting what was a popular sentiment, rather than hinting at any personal dislike or source of childhood melancholy.